Hype, Hypocrisy, and Harm on America’s Youth Soccer Fields

 - TALK TO YOUR PLAYER

 .
 Whensomeone has a concern with a player, talk to the player directly.
 Start by asking “How are you feeling?”
-Listen to their answer.
+Listen to their answers.
 We as adults can forget the significant issues in a young person’s life like a big school exam, a first crush or first date, or the desire to fit in and not be an “outsider”.
 Sometimes the issue isn’t about soccer at all.
 As the conversation progresses, ask other open-ended questions like “How are you feeling about soccer?” and “What do you wish would happen?”The more we listen, the more we will understand the situation and be able to help identify ways to support and help our children on and off the field.

 - TRAIN YOUR BOARD OF DIRECTORS.
 One of the top 5 mistakes youth soccer clubs make is not holding an annual orientation for their boards of directors.
 It is imperative that training for board members include clarification of board roles and how those differ from other roles in the club, including that of a parent.